On Continuous Terminal Embeddings of Sets of Positive Reach: Introduction

 \begin{theorem}[Finite case] Let $X=\{x_1,\ldots,x_n\}\subseteq\mathbb{R}^d$ and $\varepsilon \in (0,1)$.
 Then, there exists $m=\mathcal{O}(\varepsilon^{-2}\log n)$ and a terminal embedding $f\colon \mathbb{R}^d \longrightarrow \mathbb{R}^{m+1}$ with distortion $\varepsilon$ such that $f$ is locally $\frac{1}{2}$-H\"{o}lder almost everywhere, i.e., for almost every $u \in \mathbb{R}^d$, there exists a neighborhood $U$ of $u$ and $D_u>0$ such that

 \end{theorem}

 \begin{remark} Regularity in Theorem \ref{theo: main finite} is achieved for any point $u \in \mathbb{R}^d \setminus X$ for which there is a unique orthogonal projection to $X$.
-In other words, if $u \in \mathbb{R}^d \setminus X$ has a unique nearest neighbor in $X$, then the local $\frac{1}{2}$-H\"{o}lder regularity holds at $u$. \end{remark}
+In other words, if $u \in \mathbb{R}^d \setminus X$ has a unique nearest neighbor in $X$, then the local $\frac{1}{2}$-H\"{o}lder regularity holds at $u$.
+On the other hand, at points where the nearest neighbor is not unique, our construction does not, in general, guarantee continuity.
+This reflects the fact that the embedding is defined through a choice of representative point in $X$, which may change discontinuously when the nearest neighbor is not unique. \end{remark}

 Given a set $X \subseteq \mathbb{R}^d$, the {\em reach} \cite{federer1959curvature} of $X$ measures how far away points can be from $X$, while still having a unique closest point in its closure $\overline{X}$ .
 Formally, the \textit{reach} of $X$, denoted $\tau_X$, is defined as